 The application for a court order dispensing with consent is made by the Secretary of DHHS or the adoption agency in a non-relative situation.
 Dispensation is rarely used in Victoria.
 Permanent care orders under the CYF Act are now used (see “Permanent care orders” in The Children’s Court).

-1 that the person cannot, after reasonable enquiry, be found;
+1 the person cannot, after reasonable enquiry, be found;

-2 that the person’s mental or physical condition makes them incapable of properly considering the consent;
+2 the person’s mental or physical condition makes them incapable of properly considering the consent;

-3 that the person has abandoned, deserted or persistently neglected or ill-treated the child;
+3 the person has abandoned, deserted or persistently neglected or ill-treated the child;

-4 that such ill-treatment of the child has occurred as to make it unlikely that the child would accept the family or would be accepted by the family;
+4 that such ill-treatment of the child has occurred as to make it unlikely that the child would accept the person or the family of the person;

-7 that for any reason the child is unlikely to accept or be accepted by the family; and
+7 for any reason the child is unlikely to be accepted into that family or to accept a family relationship with that person; and